Zhaoshan-Duan/FlixsterApp/README.md

 ### Notes

-Took a bit of time when seeting up Google play and YoutubePlayer in emulators.
+Took a bit of time when setting up Google play and YoutubePlayer in emulators.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing